mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 But sometimes you know what you are doing, you're not recieving an input from the client, you just want to update a document, or perhaps multiple documents directly in the database.
 And that's what I'm going to show you in this lecture.
 So, instead of using the *findById()* method, we use the *updateOne()* method.
 Now, the first argument here is a query or a filter object, so we can get the course with this *{ _id: id }*.
 Or we can pass something more generic.
 We can get all the courses that are not published like this *{ isPublished: false }*.
 So with this, we can update multiple documents in one go.
 Now in this demo, we want to update a course with a particular id.
 So I'm going to use *{ _id: id }*.

 Now the second argument to the *updateOne()* method, is the *update* object.
 Now here we need to use one or more of the *MongoDB Update operators*.
 So if you search for *MongoDB Update operators*.
 On this page you can find the list of all the supportive operators.
 So, we have *currentDate*, to set the value of a field to the current date.

-You ahve *inc or increament*, this is very powerful.
-With this, we can increament the value of a field, or
+We have *inc or increment*, this is very powerful.
+With this, we can increment the value of a field by the specified amount.
+Imagine you want to build an application like *Facebook*.
+So when the user likes a post, you want to increment the number of likes.
+With this operator, you can increment the number of likes directly in the database, you don't have to retrieve the post first, then increment the number of likes.
+You can also pass a negative value, to decrement the value of a field.

+We have *min* which is useful to update a field

 ```javascript